 Amazon Kindle ereaders

-Whether you're on the train to work, travelling to a design event, such as our own web design conference Generate, or just relaxing on a beach holiday, it's difficult to pick up your smartphone without getting sucked into social media or work emails.
+Whether you're on the train to work, traveling to a design event, or just relaxing on a beach holiday, it's difficult to pick up your smartphone without getting sucked into social media or work emails.
 But it's not good for your mental health or overall productivity to never switch off from all that noise.
 So why not instead invest in an e-reader?
 The Amazon Kindle range has a number of different models to suit different people’s needs.
 Read on to find out which is best for you.

-With the Amazon Kindle range, you very much get what you pay for, and the Kindle is the most basic, and consequently cheapest, e-reader of the bunch.
-With 4G of storage, you can carry thousands of ebooks around with you wherever you go.
-And the touchscreen is perfectly usable, although there’s no backlight.
-You might have difficulty reading it in dim lighting, as well as bright sunlight, and there’s no 3G functionality.
-That said, those are all compromises you may well be willing to make for the lower price.
+With the Amazon Kindle range you very much get what you pay for, and the Kindle is the most basic, and consequently cheapest, e-reader of the bunch.
+With 4GB of storage, you can carry thousands of ebooks around with you wherever you go, and the touchscreen is perfectly usable.
+The latest 2019 model improves on earlier versions with the addition of a frontlight, enabling you to read comfortably indoors or outdoors, day or night, so now the only real downside to the basic Kindle is the lack of 3G functionality.
+If you can cope with that then you may well be willing to make for the lower price.